Punorjonmo Universe

-Punorjonmo (পুনর্জন্ম) is a Bangladeshi fictional universe and series of TV special created by Vicky Zahed.
-The universe includes television specials and web films.
+Punorjonmo (পুনর্জন্ম) is a Bangladeshi fictional universe and series of television specials and web films created by Vicky Zahed.
 The universe was established by crossing over common plot elements, settings, cast, and characters.

 Development

-In July 2021, a television special called Punorjonmo by Vicky Zahid became popular after it was aired on Channel i.
+In July 2021, a television special called Punorjonmo by Vicky Zahed became popular after it was aired on Channel i.
 Later its sequel Punorjonmo 2 was produced.
 A web film named Shuklopokkho was made soon after which connected the story of Punorjonmo series.
-In September 2022, Vicky Zahid told the Bangla Tribune about his plan to create the "Punorjonmo Universe".
+In September 2022, Vicky Zahed told the Bangla Tribune about his plan to create the "Punorjonmo Universe".
 He said that characters from Shuklopokkho and Punorjonmo series will be seen in Punorjonmo 3.
-Punorjonmo 3 released on 1st October, 2022.
-Director Vicky Zahed told Prothom Alo on 27 October 2022 that Punorjonmo 4, the last sequel, will probably come on Eid-ul-Fitr 2023.
+Punorjonmo 3 was released on 1 October 2022.
+Director Vicky Zahed told Prothom Alo on 27 October 2022 that Punorjonmo: Antim Porbo, the last sequel, will probably come in Eid-ul-adha.
+Punorjonmo: Antim Porbo was later released on 30 June 2023.

 Television specials

 Punorjonmo 1

 After the airing of the first part, the audience demanded its sequel.